-lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws from the program.
+lf The guaranteed enrollment period is Unless the customer It is the first time the customer has ever been enrolled with an AHCCCS Complete Care (ACC) plan Six months Moves out of state; Cannot be located and mail is returned to the agency as undeliverable; Is incarcerated; Is adopted; Was ineligible at the time of initial enrollment; or Voluntarily withdraws It is the first time the Turaliza mantha from the program.
 It is the first time the customer has ever been approved for KidsCare.
-Twelve months Reaches age 19; Moves out of state; Is incarcerated or in an Institution for Mental
+Twelve months Reaches age 19;Moves out of state; Is incarcerated or in an Institution for Mental

-Disease (IMD); • Is approved to Automatic Management (MA) al
+Disease (IMD); • Is approved to Authorize (MA) al

-Assistance (MA) Gets credital coverage;
+Assistance (MA) • Gets credital coverage;

 Is adopted;

 Cannot be lo mail is returned a agency as undel to the

 Does not pay monthly premiur ·

 Fails to coop erate;

 Was ineligibl time of the initial enrollment; or

 Voluntarily w from the progran

-Term Definition

-Guaranteed Enrollment Period A period of enrollment applied the first time

-a customer is ever enrolled with an

-AHCCCS Complete Care (ACC) plan or

-qualifies for KidsCare.
+Term Definition A period of enrollment applied the first time a customer is ever enrolled with an AHCCCS Complete Care (ACC) plan or qualifies for KidsCare.